CodelightStudios/Android-Smart-Login/README.md

-#Android Smart Login
-A smart way to add login page to your app.

-Every app needs a way to manage their users.
-Allow them to login, signup, save sessions and so on.
-We came up for you with a smart solution.

 ![Image](https://raw.githubusercontent.com/CodelightStudios/Android-Smart-Login/master/Screenshots/Info.png)

 **SmartLoginLibrary** is a way to add login flow to your android app.
 When we started developing this project, we had a thought of adding just the login page.
 Later we clustered all the common tasks that are necessary and implemented them for you.